-5.0 Share Disposals
+5.0 Share Disposal

-At a glance - Tax consequences when you dispose of your Telstra ESOP 97, Telstra ESOP 99 and Telstra Shares in 2001/2
+At a glance - Tax consequences if you dispose of your Telstra ESOP 97, Telstra ESOP 99 and Telstra Shares or the Restriction period expires in 2002/03

-This section will assist you in determining the capital gains tax consequences if you sell your TESOP 97, TESOP 99 or Telstra Shares in 2001/2 or the Trustee disposes of your TESOP 97 or TESOP 99 Shares on your behalf in 2001/2.
-The table also indicates the tax consequences which arise when the Restriction Period (if any) expires.
+This section will assist you in determining the capital gains tax consequences if you sell your TESOP 97, TESOP 99 or Telstra Shares in 2002/03 or the Trustee disposes of your TESOP 97 or TESOP 99 Shares on your behalf in 2002/03.
+The table also indicates the tax consequences, which arise when the Restriction Period (if any) expires.